-→rabbitmq_server] '''
+rabbitmq_server] '''

 This will build the platform and create a virtual Python environment and dependencies for RabbitMQ.
 It also installs RabbitMQ server as the current user.
 If an install path is provided, that path should exist and the user should have write permissions.
-RabbitMQ will be installed under <install dir>/rabbitmq_server-<rmq-version>.
-The rest of the documentation refers to the directory <install dir>/rabbitmq_server-<rmq-version> as \$RABBITMQ_HOME.
+RabbitMQ will be installed under <install dir>/rabbitmq_server-3.7.7.
+The rest of the documentation refers to the directory <install dir>/rabbitmq server-3.7.7 as \$RABBITMO HOME.